-- Students should consult with an adviser regarding the requirements of transfer institutions.
-It is strongly recommended that in the event students want to transfer or be considered for a higher level position in industry, they take MA 180 Precalculus for their mathematics foundation course. - + An acceptable elective is any NW course. - ‡ Acceptable electives are any combination of 4-credit and 3-credit NW courses or any other combination of NW courses that totals at least 7 credits.
+^{} Students should consult with an adviser regarding the requirements of transfer institutions.
+It is strongly recommended that in the event students want to transfer or be considered for a higher level position in industry, they take MATH 180 Precalculus for their mathematics foundation course.

+Acceptable electives are any combination of 4-credit and 3-credit NWIT 200-level courses or CMSC 253, or any combination of NWIT 200-level courses or CMSC 253 that totals at least 7 credits.